 - NOW LET’S REINFORCE IT!… Now you have great ‘positivity’ or at least the road map to achieving it, don’t slip back into old ‘negative’ ways, let the new positive become the new habit!
 Celebrating success is a fantastic way of creating this new motivational outlook but this can be expensive… actually, it doesn’t need to cost a penny, it’s amazing how much a simple element of recognition can be.
 A public ‘Thank You, well done’ gives the recipient a feel and a beacon of light to others that they too could be praised or recognised if they were only to step up or over the mark.
-On the other hand, a bottle of French Chateau Ausone, Saint-Emilion Grand Cru would also go down well (but then, at around $940 I should hope so).
+On the other hand, a bottle of French Chateau Ausone, Saint-Emilion Grand Cru would also go down well (but then, for how much a bottle would cost, I should certainly hope so).
 Be aware of the ‘grumps’, one person is all it takes to change the good positive vibes.
 These people need to be addressed before they bring the rest of the team down, and this needs to be done early and face-to-face.
-Ascertain what the problem is playing on their mind and don’t just think that they have to change, it may be something you need to look at (google emotional intelligence?).
-And to wrap up, either coach those around you or employ the services of Coaching to Success or someone like them to use ‘Affirmations’ and for these to be ‘positive’ thus overcoming negative thinking.
+Ascertain what the problem is playing on their mind and don’t just think that they have to change, it may be something you need to look at (google ’emotional intelligence’).
+And to wrap up, either coach those around you or employ the services of Coaching to Success to use ‘Affirmations’ and for these to be ‘positive’ thus overcoming negative thinking.